greensopinion/flutter-vector-map-tiles/README.md

 This version of vector_map_tiles has a new rendering backend which makes use of ``flutter_gpu`` to achieve better performance.
 Please note that this branch is in preview state — we encourage you to try it out and share your feedback.
-If you encounter any bugs, performance issues, or have suggestions for improvements, please open an issue with the tag ``10.0.0`` so we can continue refining and stabilizing.
+If you encounter any bugs, performance issues, or have suggestions for improvements, please [open an issue with this template](https://github.com/greensopinion/flutter-vector-map-tiles/issues/new?template=10-0-0-gpu-issue.md) so we can continue refining and stabilizing.

+### Known Issues

+Issues for incomplete/unimplemented features, defects, questions and feedback: [issues label:10.0.0](https://github.com/greensopinion/flutter-vector-map-tiles/issues?q=state%3Aopen%20label%3A10.0.0)

 <img src="https://raw.githubusercontent.com/greensopinion/flutter-vector-map-tiles/main/vector_map_tiles-example.png" alt="example screenshot" width="292"/> <img src="https://raw.githubusercontent.com/greensopinion/flutter-vector-map-tiles/main/vector_map_tiles-example-hillshade.png" alt="example screenshot" width="292"/>